renvins/renvins/README.md

 Undergraduate BSc | Software Engineer
 -------------------------------------

-I've been learning code from 5 years, with particular interest to Java back-end development.
+I've been learning code since 2018, with particular interest in Java back-end development.

 *   🌍  I'm based in Palermo
 *   ✉️  You can contact me at [vincenzoreinaa05@gmail.com](mailto:vincenzoreinaa05@gmail.com)